A Novel XAI-Enhanced Quantum Adversarial Networks for Velocity Dispersion Modeling in MaNGA Galaxies: System Model

 \subsection{Proposed Model}

-In this subsection, we present the proposed model, beginning with an exploration of the vanilla quantum adversarial algorithm.
+In this subsection, we present the proposed model by first exploring the vanilla quantum adversarial algorithm.
 We outline its fundamental structure, operational principles, and the underlying mechanisms that drive its performance.
 Additionally, we explore variations of the algorithm that incorporate Generative Adversarial Networks (GANs) and Quantum Self-Supervised Learning, discussing how these adaptations enhance model robustness and adaptability.

 The proposed Vanilla model integrates a hybrid QNN with classical deep learning components to deliver robust predictions, leveraging CUDA-Quantum and PyTorch.
 Refer to Fig.~\ref{VanillaModel}; It begins with several classical fully connected layers that process and transform the input data before it is fed into the quantum layers.
-This quantum layer utilizes parameterized quantum circuits—specifically applying Ry and Rx rotations on a 4-qubit system—to compute the expected values of a defined Hamiltonian.
-The backward pass of the quantum function is handled via the parameter shift rule, ensuring proper gradient propagation during training.
-Integrating quantum operations within the classical network allows for exploring quantum-enhanced feature representations while maintaining compatibility with traditional deep-learning frameworks.
+This quantum layer uses parameterized quantum circuits, specifically, applying Ry and Rx rotations on a 4-qubit system, to compute the expected values of a specified Hamiltonian.
+The backward pass of the quantum function is implemented via the parameter-shift rule, ensuring proper gradient propagation during training.
+Integrating quantum operations into the classical network enables exploring quantum-enhanced feature representations while maintaining compatibility with traditional deep learning frameworks.

 Complementing the hybrid QNN is an Evaluator Model that serves as an adversarial feedback mechanism.
-This model, built as a separate feedforward neural network, receives a concatenated input comprising the original features, the QNN's predictions, and the corresponding LIME explanations, which offer local interpretability insights based on XAI techniques.
+This model, implemented as a separate feedforward neural network, takes as input a concatenated representation comprising the original features, the QNN's predictions, and corresponding LIME explanations, thereby providing local interpretability insights via XAI techniques.
 The Evaluator Model is designed to assess the combined output and provide feedback to the QNN by computing an additional loss term.
-During training, both models are optimized concurrently with a weighted sum of their respective loss functions, allowing the Evaluator Model to guide the QNN toward more accurate and interpretable predictions.
-This adversarial setup not only improves the performance of each model but also reinforces the overall learning process by integrating prediction accuracy with explainability.
+During training, both models are optimized concurrently using a weighted sum of their respective loss functions, thereby guiding the Evaluator Model to produce more accurate and interpretable predictions.
+This adversarial setup not only improves each model's performance but also reinforces overall learning by integrating prediction accuracy with explainability.